skilled-reflection/skilled-reflection.github.io/c04-gdn-self.md

-Rather than a course in a classroom, the perfect class accompanies you as you live your life, suggesting breaks to strategize your decisions, study how to generalize for future decisions, and so on.
+Rather than a course in a classroom, the perfect class is a manual to reference as you live your life, or at least until you've internalized its contents: when to take a break to strategize your decisions, lessons on what opportunities to watch for and resist, and so on.
-Any social function you wish to serve, artist, engineer, therapist, insurance salesperson, is recast in terms of specifically, and only what you need, to do it the way you want.
+Any social role you wish to take on, artist, engineer, therapist, insurance salesperson, reliable partner, is customized intimately, curated perfectly for what you need.

 Any relationship, interpersonal skill, that is realistically possible for you,